 One big downside of M1 Finance is there is currently no option for wire transfers, which is a huge disappointment.

-M1 Spend is a viable checking account with competitive rates.
-Since it’s so closely entwined with the M1 Investing portfolio, this is an ideal addition to your portfolio.
+M1 Spend is a viable FDIC-insured checking account with competitive rates.
+Since it’s so closely entwined with the M1 investment accounts, this is an ideal addition to your portfolio.
 On its own, it doesn’t have the same flexibility and uses as a traditional bank account, but as a secondary bank account, it’s one of the best options on the market.